 WM training typically took place in the first or the second lesson in the morning.
 During this time, the control group teachers taught their students the usual content covered in the first and the second lesson of the day for first graders in primary school (mostly major subjects such as math and German language).
-This means that subjects in the treatment group missed 25 such school lessons.
+This means that students in the treatment group missed 25 such school lessons.
 Therefore, even if WM training improves some math or German skills, this improvement could, in principle, fall short of the improvement that the children in the control group experienced because they received more direct training in these subjects.
 This paper therefore analyzes the question of which activity improves skills more.
-This allows us to address a question of particular importance for education policy, i.e., whether WM training during school hours is beneficial for the children.
+This allows us to address a question of particular importance for education policy, i.e., whether computer-based WM training during school hours is beneficial for the children.
 In other words, when we compare the treatment and the control group children on the various skill dimensions, we automatically take the foregone school lessons during WM training, i.e., the opportunity cost of the training, into account.
-This is important for an overall assessment of the desirability of WM training for a general school population of young children-the training is not without cost.
-In fact, it is even possible that-due to the loss of math and German lessons-the skill levels of the treatment group might end up being below those of the control group.
-Hence, if children in the treatment group perform better in math or reading tests despite missing math and German lessons, our results will be even stronger.10
+This is important for an overall assessment of the desirability of WM training for a general school population of young children-the training is not without cost.7

 Compliance with WM training was high in our sample.
 Only four out of 279 treated children finished less than 20 of the 25 daily training sessions.
-Since classes as a whole participated in the
+Since classes as a whole participated in the training, children missed a training session only when they did not attend school (e.g., for health reasons).